Tahaluf: LEAP Tech Event

 LEAP Tech Conference is Saudi Arabia's global technology event, organised annually by Tahaluf in collaboration with the Ministry of Communications and Information Technology (MCIT) and the Saudi Federation for Cybersecurity, Programming, and Drones (SAFCSP).
 A sub-event of LEAP, DeepFest, is an annual conference dedicated to artificial intelligence and data science, powered by the Saudi Authority for Data and Artificial Intelligence (SDAIA).

 Black Hat Middle East and Africa

 Black Hat Middle East & Africa (Black Hat MEA) is an annual cybersecurity conference held in Riyadh, Saudi Arabia.
 The event was originally launched as @HACK in 2021 and was rebranded as Black Hat MEA in 2022.
 It is organised in partnership with the Saudi Federation for Cybersecurity, Programming, and Drones (SAFCSP) and Tahaluf, an Informa company.
+The 2025 edition featured 40,000 attendees, 300 speakers, 200 hours of technical content, and saw a 55% increase in attendance compared to the 2024 edition.

 Cityscape Global

 Cityscape Global is an annual real estate exhibition that debuted in Riyadh in 2023.
 Tahaluf organises Cityscape Global in partnership with the Saudi Ministry of Municipal and Rural Affairs and Housing.

+During the 2024 edition, the event recorded $532 million in sales by the Saudi National Housing Company (NHC).
+The event featured the announcement of three major new developments by the NHC, and the signing of a significant Service Provision Agreement between the Ministry of Interior and the Ministry of Municipal and Rural Affairs and Housing.
+The 2025 edition hosted 577 exhibitors and recorded the signing of real estate agreements and deals of $63.2 billion.